wpmudev/forminator-ui/RELEASING.md

 - **Need Help?** Ask a maintainer or check the GitHub Actions logs for errors.

 ## Things to Remember
-- Always target the `releases` branch for PRs.
+- Always target the `development` branch for PRs.
 - Run `npx changeset` for every change to keep the changelog accurate.
 - Don't create `release/x.x.x` branches—the deployment automation handles that.
 - Review the auto-generated PR to ensure the changelog and version bump are correct.